danse-inelastic/pyre/docs/pyreBasics.rst

 open input/output files, initiate c/c++/fortran engines that this component is depending on, etc.

-.. todo:: have a link to a complete listing of overidable component methods

 .. todo:: discuss the order in which component methods are called by the framework

 The class structure for Components is relatively simple:

 .. inheritance-diagram:: pyre.components.Component
-   :parts: 3
+   :parts: 4

 Frequently users would like to know which parts of their code to componentize.
-The answer is that components represent a "unit of functionality" and so do not have to "wrap each class", but should wrap parts of the code which one would like to interchange, move around, etc.
+The answer is that components represent a "unit of functionality" and so do not have to "wrap each class", but should wrap parts of the code which one would like to interchange or develop separately.

 Applications
 ------------